|

 permitted himself to be afflicted through contact with sinful man.

-strength.
-We read that "virtue [strength] went out from
+We read that “virtue [strength] went out from him”

-the lepers.
-He was expending his own strength so that he might be
+He was expending his own strength so that he might be touched with a

-Jesus was mocked.
-He experienced brutality, violence and murder at
+Further, Jesus was mocked.
+He experienced brutality, violence and

-the hands of his fellow men.
-As a Jew, he tasted the racial scorn
+murder at the hands of his fellow men.
+As a Jew, he tasted the

-of the Romans.
-He identified himself with poverty, drudgery and
+racial scorn of the Romans.
+He identified himself with poverty,

-obscurity.
-Full of compassion, his heart was moved for the
+drudgery and obscurity.
+Full of compassion, his heart was moved for

-mentally ill, the physically sick, the lame, the deaf, the blind.
+the mentally ill, the physically sick, the lame, the deaf, the

+blind.
 Why?
-So that in his Kingdom Christ will know just what lessons
+So that in his Kingdom Christ will know just what

-mankind will need.
-"Who can have compassion on the ignorant,
+lessons mankind will need.
+“Who can have compassion on the

-and on them that are out of the way; for that he himself also is
+ignorant, and on them that are out of the way; for that he himself

-his shoulders the ills of what this world is coming to.
-Indeed, he
+assumed upon his shoulders the ills of what this world is coming to.

-has compassion on the ignorant and them that are out of the way.
+Indeed, he has compassion on the ignorant and them that are out of

-Those whom he ransomed, he will know how to restore.
+the way.
+Those whom he ransomed, all mankind, he will know how to

 |